igorwaw/advent16/day1-9/README.md

 Two simple tasks.
 First, read input file and get columns instead of rows.
 Just the for loop over each line, nothing fancy.
 Second, for each column, get the most/least common letter.
 Counter from collections module is once again useful.

+# Day 7: Internet Protocol Version 7

+Regular expressions with backreferences for part 1.
+I hate them, though I seem to be getting better at them.

+But I couldn't write the right regexp for part 2.
+Instead, I found it easier to do some C-style coding in Python: process string as a character array and use a very simple state machine (with just 2 states: inside and outside the square brackets).
+I'm looking for all ABA blocks, store them in two sets (actually I just store AB), separately for inside and outside square brackets.
+Then it's just checking if the two sets have any elements in common.
+The important thing is to reverse characters for one of the sets.